brunodzogovic/ansible-headlamp/README.md

-# ansible-headlamp
+# Ansible Headlamp
-Ansible playbooks for installing Headlamp in an existing k8s cluster.
+Ansible playbooks for installing and cleanup of Headlamp in an existing k8s cluster.
+The playbook installs Headlamp in the `headlamp` namespace, uses a task to set a fixed IP for a load-balancer service.
+This can be overriden.

 ## Variables
 Highest priority variables are located in `group_vars/k8s.yml`.
 The headlamp role includes defaults with variables with lower priority.
 It is possible to override the variables by passing `-e` in Ansible or by inserting a variable group in Ansible-Semaphore with values corresponding from the `group_vars/k8s.yml` file.